Ankita-agarwal2301/Learning_Angular/AngularkeepWithLogin/README.md

  - Add component for Edit ng g c editopener
  - Edit component should open over the existing view

+`solution`
-- Configure route for EditOpener provided the named outlet for component to load (load in specific router outlet)
+- Configure route for EditOpener
+        : provided the named outlet for component to load (load in specific router outlet)
 - In dashboard we added a named router outlet
 - In routing service we
-        - method for routing to edit was defined with noteId parameter
-        - routes to path with named outlet
+        :  method for routing to edit was defined with noteId parameter : routes to path with named outlet
 - Dialog
-        - Popups and modals - Dialog - MatDialogModule
+        : Popups and modals - Dialog - MatDialogModule
-        - ng g c edit-view
+        : ng g c edit-view

-To add a component 3 ways -
+- To add a component 3 ways -
- - making use of selector
+ : making use of selector
- - routing
+ : routing
- - entryComponents: [EditViewComponent]
+ : entryComponents: [EditViewComponent]